nykash/vocal-timbre-representation-learning/README.md

 3. inspect whether the latent geometry tracks singer or style information; and
 4. connect the result to a real interface rather than stop at an offline experiment.

-## Research contributions
+## Investigations

 - **Leakage-aware evaluation.** Splits happen by track, never by spectrogram chunk.
 Normalization and artist prototypes are fit on training tracks only.
 - **Scalable feature caching.** Each track's chunks are cached independently, invalidated by the audio metadata and feature configuration, and loaded through a bounded in-memory cache.
 - **Variable-length inference.** Six-second chunk embeddings are averaged into one recording representation.
 - **Honest representation probing.** A diagonal Gaussian per artist measures separability without putting artist labels into the VAE objective.
 - **Negative-result analysis.** A tag-IoU auxiliary loss was tested and disabled after it compressed the geometry; the retained latent space also has weak global agreement with subjective style tags.
-- **Research-to-product path.** The same representation is exposed through an audio API and used by a React/LLM vocal-coaching flow.
+- **Usability.** The same representation is exposed through an audio API and used by a React/LLM vocal-coaching flow.

 ## Model